desmac96/project1-kaa/README.md

 <ul>As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.</ul>
 <li>The site has been designed small so the user doesnt get distracted.
 Once they have red the about us section the only thing to do next is sign up.</li>
 <li>At the bottom of the page their is links to the Instagram and Facebook accounts to entice the user to follow Kingom Audio Academy. </li>
-<h4>Returning Visitor Goals</h4>
-<ul>As a returning visitor I want to be inspired to join the school.</ul>
-<li>Returning visitors are greeted with a striking hero image that shows a D.J playing to. a massive crowd.
-This image inspires people to take the course giving them the impression that that could be them upon completing the course.</li>
-<li>Returning visitors can easily join the school by filling </li>